x 16

 Combat UI Evolution

-In terms of aesthetics, the black Ink/Paint theme was inspired by Frostpunk, with the goal of bringing the UI element out against the game's colorful visuals with the intention to give it an "typewriter atmosphere".
+In terms of aesthetics, the black Ink/Paint theme was inspired by Frostpunk, with the goal of bringing the UI elements out against the game's colorful visuals and to give it an "typewriter atmosphere".
 Cards were also meant to be a part of the theme but after several drafts it was cut from the layout for more ergonomy.

-Nevertheless the cards remained a reference point when it came to style and palett research and a guide for an iconography that was submitted to external feedbacks and contests in order to select to the most intuitive form.
+Nevertheless the cards remained a reference point when it came to style and palett research as well as a guide for an iconography that was submitted to external feedbacks/contests in order to select to the most intuitive form.